AwesomeWiki/AwesomeWiki/docs/user/index.md

 -   Filtering software libraries based on a particular problem that a user would like to solve
 -   Aggregating tutorials on a given software library

+## Demo Client Application

+Our demo client application served as a proof of concept of how feasible the real-time web scraping capabilities of AwesomeWiki core would be and how useful the information it gathered could be.
+The client application is a simple Node/Express/Vue application that uses AwesomeWiki core as a web API and then organizes the data that it accesses in a way that is readable.

+Fig 1.
+Language select

+Fig 2.
+Category select

+Fig 3.
+Library select

+Fig 4.
+Library info view (WIP)

+Fig 5.
+Articles view

 ## API